How to Dissolve an LLC in Maine? (Step by Step Guide)

 This return must include all information about your LLC assets and liabilities.
 Be sure to keep copies of this return for your records.

-You will also need to obtain a tax clearance certificate from the Maine Revenue Services as proof that your company has paid all of its Maine LLC taxes and is up-to-date on its filings.
+In our case, after completing all the final returns we applied for a tax clearance certificate from the Maine Revenue Services as proof that our company has paid all of its Maine LLC taxes and is up-to-date on its filings.

-File the Articles of Dissolution, also referred to as Certificate of Cancellation, to the Maine Secretary of State [1].
-You can do this by mail, fax, or in person.
-The filing fee for Maine Articles of Dissolution is $75.
+You'll need to file the Articles of Dissolution — also called a Certificate of Cancellation — with the Maine Secretary of State [2].
+You can submit by mail, fax, or in person.
+The filing fee is $75.

-Make sure to include your business name, address, and contact information on the form.
-You will also need to provide the date and the reason for the dissolution.
+"When filing the Articles of Dissolution in Maine, ensure that your business name, address, and contact information are clearly stated on the form.
+Additionally, it is essential to specify the date and the reason for the dissolution."

 Related Articles: